Academic Letter to File

 Understanding an academic letter to file sent to you by a faculty member

-An academic letter to file is a warning from a faculty member regarding a specific instance of academic misconduct in that faculty member's course.
+An academic letter to file is a warning from an instructor regarding a specific incident of academic misconduct in that instructor's course.
 This is one option of resolution in academic misconduct cases.

 2. Faculty letter to file

-- Informal letters to file can be done in conjunction with academic actions within the subject.
+- Faculty letters to file can be done in conjunction with academic actions within the subject.

-- Informal letters to file are generally maintained as internal records only.
+- Faculty letters to file are maintained as internal records only.
 If a student has subsequent alleged violations, letters to file would be reviewed as part of the determination about how the newer case would be resolved.

 - Students who receive a faculty letter to file may submit a reply for the file or request that the Committee on Discipline (COD) review their case.

-- A COD complaint can be submitted in conjunction with academic action within the course.
+- A complaint can be submitted in conjunction with academic action within the course.